bertofurth/Seagate-Central-Tips/README.md

 reset unexpectedly, but when they were directly connected to the Seagate Central there were no problems.

+## User home directory security problem
+By default on the Seagate Central, user's home directories are writeable by every other user!

+This means that one user "fred" can login to the Seagate Central via ssh and not only view all of the files belonging to another user "ginger", he can change and delete them as well!

+To setup the home directory of "ginger" so that other users can read the contents of it but not change it, issue the following command as root.

+    chmod 755 ~ginger

+Further to that, if you do not wish other users to be able to even see what's in the home directory belonging to "fred" then the following command can be issued as root.

+    chmod 700 ~fred

 ## Other cross compiled tools
 I have installed the following useful tools that I haven't explicitly generated cross compilation instructions for